-The Company conducts on-going monitoring of the effectiveness of market risk mitigation techniques by reporting management information and analysis to the GIRCC, ALCO and the Board's Risk Committee.
-Investment performance analysis including actual returns against expected are also reported to the GIRCC and Board.
-Processes are also in place to monitor key economic data against pre-defined trigger points to enable appropriate oversight and actions to take place if economic conditions deteriorate, as set out in the Company's pre-prepared response plans.
+The Company conducts on-going monitoring of the effectiveness of market risk mitigation techniques by reporting management information and analysis to the ALCO and the Board's Risk Committee.
+Investment performance analysis including actual returns against expected are also reported to the ALCO and Board.
+Processes are also in place to monitor key economic data against predefined trigger points to enable appropriate oversight and actions to take place if economic conditions deteriorate, as set out in the Company's event response plans.